masindes/Moringa-School-Portal-Backend/README.md

 Moringa School for the inspiration.

 Flask and the Python community for the tools and libraries used in this project.
+# Contributors
+LouisOgwal
+Nympha Pamba
+Stephen Waithumbi
+Masinde Sylvester

 # Contact
-For any questions or issues, please contact yienlouis470@gmail.com.
+For any questions or issues, please contact yienlouis470@gmail.com,